 Fish Tagging & Oceanographic Moorings: A total of >50 acoustic listening receivers were set out in the marine and freshwater environment in Coronation Gulf and some adjacent rivers draining into the region (i.e. Coppermine River).
-Receivers were successfully retrieved and reset in the Coppermine River proper with the use of PCSP helicopter access (Figure 1).
+Receivers were successfully retrieved and re-set in the Coppermine River proper with the use of PCSP helicopter access (Figure 1).
 A total of 60 Char and 28 Greenland Cods were successfully tagged over the course of the summer field season.
 Surgeries were successful with no mortalities and fish detections occurring in the acoustic array.
 Data is presently being downloaded and analyzed for the 2022 summer field season.
 A total of 3 oceanographic moorings were set in the marine/coastal environment that examined upper and lower water column characteristics.
 The summer moorings will be retrieved in October before freeze-up.
 The moorings will be set out under the ice in December or January, dependent on ice conditions.
-Updates for the fish tagging program include all relevant data to the fall of 2022.